tdegeus/pdfcombine/README.md

         --openright         Enforce that each 'chapter' starts on an odd page.
         --title=<arg>       Set the title of the output PDF.
         --author=<arg>      Set the author of the output PDF.
-        --no-bookmarks      Do not write
+        --no-bookmarks      Do include bookmarks to the first page of each document.
         --add-ps=<arg>      Add commands to the generated PostScript script.
         --ps=<arg>          Overwrite the automatically generated PostScript script.
         --no-ps             Do not run any PostScript script (to edit meta-data).
-    -o, --output=<arg>      Name of the output file. [default: binder.pdf] -f, --force             Force overwrite of existing output.
+    -o, --output=<arg>      Name of the output file. [default: binder.pdf] -f, --force             Force overwrite of existing output-file.
     -s, --silent            Do not print any progress.
         --verbose           Verbose all commands.
     -h, --help              Show help.